-

 ABACUS GALLERY (Mytholmroyd, West Yorks)

-Giclee prints and greetings cards are available to buy at The Imaginarium Gallery, 74 Main Street, Haworth, West Yorkshire, BD22 8DPPrivate Collection:
+Giclee prints and greetings cards are available to buy at The Imaginarium Gallery, 74 Main Street, Haworth, West Yorkshire, BD22 8DP

 I also hold some stock at home both in storage and on display.
 If you are interested in viewing any of my work or require any further information email me at: info@pokeitwithastick.co.uk